 A science-fiction story has been turned into a tale set firmly in the present day.
 Did this prove to be an advantage dramatically?

->

-> to do with the spectacular nature of the disaster-movie genre.
+with the spectacular nature of the disaster-movie genre.
 We have disaster movies every day on the news anyway.

->

-> The disaster remains in the background?
+The disaster remains in the background?

 MICHAEL HANEKE: The audience can choose a disaster for themselves.
 What interested me was how people deal with their fellow human beings under